forons/forons.github.io/datasets/wikilinkgraphs-rawwikilinks-snapshots/index.md

 ### What is the total size of the dataset, the number of files and the largest file in the dataset?

+For each of the 9 languages you will find 18 gzipped files, one for each snapshot from 2001 to 2018 (included).
 The total dataset size is 79TB, divided among the languages like this:
 11G     dewiki/
 29G     enwiki/